rodrigolf080/myshell/README.md

 # myshell
-myshell - Command line interactive shell build in C
+Command line interactive shell build in C

 - Once executed, myshell displays a command line interface to the terminal.
 If executed with a bathfile, myshell should execute each line of the file just like if it received input from the CLI.